ansys/pyansys-dev-guide/doc/source/content_writing/py_files_writers/py_formatting.rst

 When developers create Python objects, they write docstrings, which are enclosed in triple quotation marks (``"""``), to describe these objects and explain how to use them programmatically.

-For an overview of how PyAnsys libraries use NumPy-style docstrings, see `Numpydoc docstrings <numpydoc_docstrings_>`_ in the *PyAnsys developer's guide*.
+For an overview of how PyAnsys libraries use NumPy-style docstrings, see :ref:`numpy_docstrings`.
 This page links to descriptions for required docstring sections and provides general information on how to format the content in each section.
 For comprehensive information on NumPy-style docstrings and sections, see the `numpydoc Style guide <numpydoc_style_guide_>`_.